-Order a Profile 1 HTMA Hair Mineral Analysis Test from ARL LAB USA
+This is a Profile 1 HTMA Hair Mineral Analysis Test done at ARL LAB USA

-You will have to send a hair sample to ARL Labs USA along with a form provided by us in a simple envelope.
+After purchasing you will have to send a hair sample to ARL Labs USA along with a form provided by us in a simple envelope.
 The results will be sent by email.
-The process usually takes around 2 weeks depending on how fast the envelope gets to the Lab.
+The process usually takes around 2-4 weeks.

 WHAT IS TISSUE MINERAL ANALYSIS?

 Trace mineral analysis is a test which measures the mineral content of your hair.
 Mineral content of the hair reflects the mineral content of the body’s tissues.
 If a mineral deficiency or excess exists in the hair, it usually indicates a mineral deficiency or excess within the body, or bio-unavailability.

 Examples: If your hair reveals an elevated calcium level two or three times normal, then your calcium level within the body may be elevated also.
 If this is the case, a strong tendency exists for arteriosclerosis (hardening of the arteries due to calcium plaques).

 If your calcium level is low, then a tendency exists toward osteoporosis (demineralization of the bone), increased tendency to bone fractures, dental caries, periodontal desease, muscle cramps etc.

 Various mineral imbalances, as revealed by hair analysis frequently lead to metabolic dysfunctions before any symptoms become manifested.

 WHY USE HAIR MINERAL TESTING TO DESIGN NUTRITION PROGRAMS

 There are many ways to assess nutritional status including symptom questionnaires, iridology, kinesiology, diet sheets, computer analyses, blood tests, etc.